samsaraswheel/samsaraswheel.github.io/README.md

 2 end spaces for line break
 2 end spaces for line break

-1. numbering
+1.numbering
-2. numbering
+2. auto numbering
 * bullets
-  1. numbering
+  1.numbering
-  2. numbering
+  2. auto numbering
   * bullets
      1. numbering
-     2. numbering
+     2. auto numbering

 How to include `code snippets` for reading which are backtick`s not apostrophe's